Updated March 2018

 Inside, you’ll find six well-marked hiking trails (all under 1-mile each), a 0.6-mile long boardwalk (wheelchair accessible), and an education center with a museum, restrooms, brochures/maps, a turtle exhibit, and more.
 The 128-acre park includes diverse ecosystems including uplands and forest wetlands.

 The boardwalk is the main draw of the park, weaving through three unique ecosystems before delivering you to the scenic shores of Lake Apopka.
-Unfortunately, at the time of my last visit, I discovered the boardwalk temporarily closed for repairs due to damage from Hurricane Irma.
-Fingers crossed it will reopen soon!
+If you’re lucky, you may spot alligators and other wildlife along the way.

 STOP 2: Town of Oakland